GoogleChrome/kino/src/api/04-enhancements/11-playback-performance.md

 }, 1000);
 ```

-Data returned by the `VideoPlaybackQuality` object allows you to switch video sources to a less demanding one in cases when the target device struggles to decode the data stream in time.
+Data returned by the `VideoPlaybackQuality` object allows you to switch video source to a less demanding one in cases when the target device struggles to decode the data stream in time.

 ## What's Next?

-Next we're going to [explore the Background Fetch API].
-You'll learn how to initiate and handle media downloads that run in the background, without depending on you web application being actively loaded by the browser.
+Next we will [explore the Background Fetch API].
+You'll learn how to initiate and handle media downloads that run in the background without depending on your web application being loaded by the browser.

 [Media Capabilities API]: https://developer.mozilla.org/en-US/docs/Web/API/MediaCapabilities
 [Video Playback Quality API]: https://developer.mozilla.org/en-US/docs/Web/API/VideoPlaybackQuality